prescience-data/4g-rotator/README.md

 ##### Node
 1. Run `npm install` in the `./Router` directory to install dependencies.
-2. Generage a "secret" for this google account from https://llamalab.com/automate/cloud/
+2. Generage a "secret" for your clean Google account from https://llamalab.com/automate/cloud
 3. Add this "secret" to `config.json` file along with your clean Google address.

 ##### Windows